-The run up to Rome Carnival – from late January 2018 until late February 2018
+The run up to Rome Carnival – from late January 2019 until early March 2019

 Look out in particular for frappe and castagnole, the desserts most associated with Rome at this time of the year.
 Frappe are angular, crunchy fried batter treats the colour of polenta, often covered in fine sugar like a sprinkling of late snow, whose pinked edges always remind me of oversized ravioli.
 The other Roman treat found in the run up to the Rome Carnival are castagnole, little mouthfuls of light, chewy choux pastry, whose bases have been pierced and filled with confectioner’s cream, ricotta blended with icing sugar, or occasionally piped full of chocolate cream.
 Their larger cousin, the bigne, officially return to bakeries around March 19th, St Joseph’s Day.
 As ever with these things, public demand tends to usher in all these sweet goodies a little earlier than necessary.
 (Not that we’re complaining – they’re delicious!)

 Rome Carnival week: 25th February 2019 through until Shrove Tuesday, March 5th 2019

 Historically, Carnival week in Rome was a fantastically debauched street party which ran on for eight days.
 Traditions included ‘king for a day’, in which the social order was subverted and the populus could get away with all kinds of tricks and games, while wearing masks and imitating society figures – including doctors and noblemen.